Aston Martin DB7 Vantage V12 For Sale

 the shift lever or buttons on the steering wheel.

-The simple solution would have been to buy second hand AML parts, but these are rare and having discovered that the DB7 Touchtronic gear selector was simply an ancient BMW variant I felt more comfortable looking for a newer, better alternative.
+The simple solution would have been to buy new or second hand AML parts, but having discovered that the DB7 Touchtronic gear selector was simply an ancient BMW variant I felt more comfortable looking for a newer and better BMW alternative.

 I also discovered at the same time (2016) that Chiltern Aston were selling off old stock of genuine Touchtronic steering wheels (including air bag) which I bought.
 This is a very simple plug and play.